 When he was age 17, Ephraim attended the marriage of his first cousin Marcellus Andrews to Ruena Snyder.
 Justice of the peace Jacob Gerhard officiated the Sept.
 26, 1869 ceremony held at Middlecreek Township, Somerset County.

-They had 10 children, of whom nine are known: Annie Melissa Cramer, Minnie Etta Schrock, George Reed Schrock, Ira Ephraim Schrock, Elva M. Sembower, Della Mae Schrock, Ida Marie Schrock, Glenn H. Schrock and Harold "Harry" Schrock.
+The Schrocks produced a family of 10 children, of whom nine are known, born over the sweep of years between 1879 and 1903 -- Annie Melissa Cramer, Minnie Etta Schrock, George Reed Schrock, Ira Ephraim Schrock, Elva Mary Sembower, Della Mae Schrock, Ida Marie Schrock, Glenn H. Schrock and Harold "Harry" Schrock.
+Two of the children were deceased by the year 1900.

 Ephraim suffered a massive stroke on the first of July 1920.
 He lingered for 41 days but could not recover.
 He died in Kingwood on June 10, 1920, at the age of 67.
 His remains were interred in the Kingwood Odd Fellows Cemetery.

 Ellen died at her daughter Della's home of a heart attack at the age of 79 on Jan.
 21, 1938.
 At her death, reported the Connellsville Daily Courier and the Daily News Standard, she was survived by 11 grandchildren and one great-grandchild.
-Her obituary was republished in the Younkin Family News Bulletin newspaper (April 30, 1938).
+Her obituary was republished in the Younkin Family News Bulletin newspaper (edition of April 30, 1938).

 Daughter Annie Melissa Schrock (1879-1973) was born on Sept.
 2, 1879.
 At the age of 26, on Nov.
 5, 1905, she wed Lorenza D. Cramer ( ? -1929).
 The ceremony was held at the family home, led by Rev. S. Fulmer.
+News of the marriage license was printed in the Meyersdale Republican.
 They resided in Somerset.
 Lorenza passed away in July 1929, and among those attending the funeral were Annie's brother Harold and his wife and children.
+Annie outlived her first spouse by more than four decades.
+In January 1931, she traveled to Florida to spend the winter months.
 Later, Annie married Harvey Heiple ( ? - ? ) and remained in Somerset.
 She died at the age of 93 on Feb.
 27, 1973.

 Daughter Minnie Etta Schrock (1881-1966) was born on Sept.
 11, 1881.
 On Sept.
 27, 1903, when she was age 22, she was joined in matrimony with Wilson Grant Snyder ( ? - ? ).
 Their five children were Ruth Luella Critchfield, Florence Margaret May, Hazel Fern Fike, Robert Schrock Snyder and Eleanor J. Aust.
 The family made its home in Rockwood and Kingwood.
 The Somerset Daily American said she was a "life long member of Kingwood Church of God."
 Later, Minnie moved into the home of her married daughter Hazel Fike in Somerset.
 Minnie died May 15, 1966, with burial in the Kingwood IOOF Cemetery.
 Rev. Earl Show and Rev. Darrah officiated.